 BE AN AMERICORPS MEMBER

-Each year, Volunteer Maryland recruits individuals to serve as Volunteer Maryland Coordinators at organizations throughout the State.
+Each year, Volunteer Maryland recruits individuals to serve as Volunteer Coordinators at organizations throughout the State.
 These positions are AmeriCorps State placements and are available through funding provided by the Corporation for National and Community Service.
-The next service year will begin September 5, 2018.
+The next service year will begin September 4, 2019.
+Now recruiting for AmeriCorps members!

-- Apply Here for the Volunteer Coordinator Position (position description)
+- Apply Now, accepting applications for the Volunteer Coordinator Position (position description)

-- Apply Here for the Peer Leader Position (position description)
+- Apply Now, accepting applications for the accepting applications for the Regional Coordinator Position (position description)

-30 AmeriCorps Members will serve as Volunteer Coordinators, 2 AmeriCorps Members will serve as Peer Leaders.
+30 AmeriCorps Members will serve as Volunteer Coordinators , serving throughout Maryland at ‘host’ Service Sites, 2 AmeriCorps Members will serve as Regional Coordinators at VM Headquarters in Crownsville.

 Make a Difference in Your Community

-As a Volunteer Maryland AmeriCorps Member (VMA), you will spend most of your year of service working at a Service Site to recruit and manage volunteers.
-Each VMA has a local Service Site that addresses critical community needs across Maryland.
+As a Volunteer Maryland AmeriCorps Member (ACM), you will spend most of your year of service working at a Service Site to recruit and manage volunteers.
+Each ACM has a local Service Site that addresses critical community needs across Maryland.
 The Service Site will have identified program development and volunteer needs prior to your arrival.
 Once on-site, you will help make their vision a reality.

 Expand Your Knowledge and Network